uryelah/from-the-depths/README.md

 You control an ancient, squid-like, sea creature that has their domains invaded by humans, much to its demise.

-The games object is to get points from eliminating the humans and its machines, while keeping your hp, or health points, above zero.
+The game's object is to get points from eliminating the humans and its machines, while keeping your hp, or health points, above zero.

 All the art feature in this game is original if not indicated otherwise at the Attributions section.